 The Battle of Britain Memorial was constructed on the site of a coastal artillery battery.
 Capel Battery was built in 1941 in the early years of WWII.

-With the collapse of France in June 1940 Britain faced the prospect of invasion.
-Accordingly, there was an urgent need for long range guns to defend the coast.
+With the collapse of France in June 1940, Britain faced the prospect of invasion.
+Therefore, there was an urgent need for long range guns to defend the coast.
 The area around Dover, only 22 miles from German occupied France, was especially vulnerable.

 The battery featured three gun concrete emplacements, underground ammunition storage and a nearby camp for the army personnel.
 The battery was also defended by two 40mm Bofors anti-aircraft guns.